 Single-Binary Architecture

-Temps is a single Rust binary that provides deployment, analytics, error tracking, session replay, uptime monitoring, managed databases, and more.
+Temps ships as a single Rust binary that provides deployment, analytics, error tracking, session replay, uptime monitoring, managed databases, and more.
 This page explains why it is built this way and how the internal architecture supports it.

 The problem with tool sprawl